Sleepytale Logo

 In the early weeks, bold black and white patterns are the easiest for developing eyes, supporting focus and visual tracking, and they are cheap and easy to make at home.
 Crinkle fabric toys and soft books add a satisfying sound and texture that reward a baby's touch and grip at once, with brands like Wee Gallery, Sassy, and Manhattan Toy well known here.

 These are lively, engaging inputs, perfect for awake exploration and the opposite of what settles a baby at night.
-That softer, soothing input is where a bedtime companion takes over.
+The softer sort of input, the kind that comes from a voice, is what Cleo brings instead.

 Teethers and Sensory Balls